openresty/lua-resty-lock/README.markdown

 Status
 ======

-This library is still under early development and is production ready.
+This library is production ready.

 Synopsis
 ========